How Long Does Concrete Take to Dry?

 Concrete starts hardening as soon as it’s poured, but it’s far from ready.
 Give it at least 24 hours of concrete cure time before allowing any light foot traffic and even longer before putting any significant weight on the surface.

-How Long Does It Take Concrete to Cure Completely?
+How Long Does Concrete Take to Cure Completely?

 contact us for concrete pouring services

 How long does concrete take to dry under different conditions?
-Concrete drying times are not necessarily consistent across situations.
+Concrete setting times are not necessarily consistent across situations.
 How long you should let concrete cure depends on several factors that can affect drying time.
-Some of these include:

 Moisture